malcolmdimeglio/Rename_episodes/README.md

 ## Word of the programmer
 * If you use this code properly and what it is made for, it will work like a charm.
 * If you find some flaws, please share them.
-I'll modify my code if I feel the need.
+I'll modify my code if needed.
 * It is of course possible to improve the script, make it bigger, add more information, but as for my own use, that's all I need.
+* Enjoy